Mnky313/SamsungImageRepacker/README.md

 # Manual Steps/what the scripts do

-(I'm assuming your current directory is the root directory for all these commands)
+(I'm assuming your current directory is the root directory of this repo for all these commands)

 Copy stock firmware images (BL_\*.tar.md5, AP_\*.tar.md5, CP_\*.tar.md5, CSC_\*.tar.md5) to the Stock folder (if you want to pre-patch the AP file with magisk that also works just make sure it's named AP_\*)